 by Mario Vaden

 Damnation Creek trailhead is located along Hy.
-101 about 8 miles south of the Crescent City's Crescent Beach, or, near mile marker 16.
-Usually there has been a trail sign when I have gone there, but even when there is one, it's set back a little from the highway.
+101 about 8 miles south of Crescent City's Crescent Beach, near mile marker 16.
+Usually there has been a trail sign, but it's set back a little from the highway.
 Look for sizeable turnout on the west side, big enough for a dozen vehicles.

-Photo: May - June, Rhododendrons may be ready for photography near Damnation Creek trail
+Image: May - June, Rhododendrons may be ready for photography

-If you are stoked for some exercise, redwoods and ocean bundled together ... here you go.
+If you are stoked for some exercise, redwoods and ocean bundled together, Damnation Creek trail puts them all together.